-Groove cutters, or groovers, are used to create control joints on sidewalks, walkways, driveways, and residential slabs, where a concrete saw typically is not used.
+Groove cutters, also called groovers, are used to create control joints on sidewalks, walkways, driveways, and residential slabs, where a concrete saw typically is not used.
 Many groovers have a horizontal plate with a vertical fin for cutting the groove.
 The plate often has rounded sides for shaping the edges of the groove.

 Curing compound is applied directly to a wet concrete surface to reduce cracks and help the concrete set at the desired rate.
 For residential and small commercial projects, the compound is typically sprayed onto the concrete with a hand sprayer.

 Rain, snow, or drainage can lead to concrete forms full of water.
 Bailing out water by hand can use up precious time before a pour.
-A water pump can get rid of the water much faster and with very little manpower.
+A motorized water pump can get rid of the water much faster and with very little manpower.